kevinburke/go-bindata/CONTRIBUTING.md

 ## New releases

-1) Manually update version.go with the new version number.
+1) Manually update version.go with the new version number. ("git commit -m v3.25.0")

 2) Commit the change.
 The commit message should be the version number.

 3) Add a git tag and push to Github.
 You MUST push the tag to Github before creating a Github release.

+4a) download github-release; go get github.com/github-release/github-release
+4b) download differ; go get github.com/kevinburke/differ

 4) Run GITHUB_TOKEN=mytoken make release version=my-git-tag